Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 Who should implement a freemium pricing model?

 Not every SaaS business should offer a free plan.
-There are clear reasons for this decision.
+Make sure you carefully consider if it's right for your business.

 You should consider a freemium pricing for your SaaS if: